junglekid/aws-eks-keda-sqs-lab/README.md

 1. Flux creates a deploy key in your GitHub repository
 2. Installs Flux components in the `flux-system` namespace
 3. Creates a GitRepository source pointing to your repo
-4. Sets up automatic reconciliation every 1 minute

 ![Install Flux](./images/flux_install.png)

 ### Step 4: Wait for Reconciliation

-Flux needs 2-5 minutes to:
+Flux needs 2-10 minutes to:

 - Clone your Git repository
 - Apply Kustomizations for infrastructure controllers